vitalpoltava/WordCloud/README.md

 WordCloud
 =========

 Simple Word Cloud based on a file feed with respective data.
 After rendering the cloud of words you can click them to see the meta data on the right side of the screen. `Green` words stands for most positive mentions of the term, `red` - negative, `gray` - neutral.
-As usually, the word's size means dependence on mentions quantity.
+As usually, the word's size means dependency on mentions quantity.

 Usage
 -----